 Those victims who indicated that appearing would make no difference did not all reflect a negative attitude.
 Some were satisfied by assurances from the district attorney that the criminal would receive the maximum sentence possible; some even attended the hearing prepared to make a statement but then decided their comments would be superfluous.
-Others, however, were discouraged by the district attorney or the probation officer, only to regret later that they had not expressed their feelings.
-Some victims indicated that officials sometimes expressed concern that an oral statement might be counterproductive, if, for example, the victim became hysterical.
+Others, however, were discouraged by the district attorney or the probation officer, only to regret later that they had not expressed their indicated that officials sometimes feelings.
+Some victims be that oral statement mìght expressed concern an counterp oductive, if, for example, the victim became hysterical.